Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Newcastle Airport for Families

-Newcastle Airport pride themselves on being family-friendly.
+Newcastle Airport prides itself on being family-friendly.
 Travelling with small children can be stressful.
 Keeping children entertained in a busy departure lounge, or making the trip to your gate to board your flight can all take longer than expected.

 The Flying Hippo restaurant in the terminal has a children’s play area, so little ones can burn off some energy before the flight.
 There is also an arcade game area by Namco Games to keep older children entertained, with air hockey, arcade games and similar.